Tripura State Tribal Museum

 Tripura State Tribal Museum is a museum located within the premises of the Tribal Research and Cultural Institute at Agartala, India.
-The museum was conceived with the intension of promoting tribal heritage and culture.
+The museum was conceived with the intention of promoting tribal heritage and culture.

 Collections

 The exhibits of the Museum are displayed under different sections, viz., Video Wall, Tribal Life Dioramas, Miscellaneous, Auditorium, Touch screen Kiosks, Natural History, art and Crafts, Anthropology & Folk Art & Arms section.
 The sculptures from the Tripura region fall into four principal categories - stone, wood, metal and terracotta.
 The collections which are on display here, are very rare.

 The library in Tripura was established in 2009 and is rich in its historical collections.
 There are various periodicals, journals and books relating to art, culture, mythology, biography, encyclopedic works and even the Asiatic Society journals of the country.